mmatt625/mmattnet/README.md

-# mmatt's edited version of Da-website remaster
+# Semue Website based off of Da-website remaster

 A simplistic website.
 Free to use as long as Da532 credited. 😎